 There are persistent within-country inequalities in health care throughout the world (Cookson et al. 2021; Hart 1971).
-Even in high income countries with free public health services, like the United Kingdom, lower income individuals receive lower quality care (van Doorslaer et al. 2004, 2006; OECD 2014; Cookson et al. 2016; Scobie and Morris 2020).
-A key question for policymakers is whether these disparities are solely driven by access to services, or whether they reflect differences in information about health care providers.
+Even in countries with free public health services, like the United Kingdom, lower income individuals receive lower quality care (van Doorslaer et al. 2004, 2006; OECD 2014; Cookson et al. 2016; Scobie and Morris 2020).
+A key question for policymakers is whether these disparities are solely driven by access to services, or whether they reflect differences in information or preferences about health care providers.

-In this paper we highlight one example of health care inequality- a positive relationship between income and general practitioner (GP) quality in the United Kingdom-and show that differential information about provider quality is a key cause of the disparity.
-Our empirical strategy focuses on the temporary presence of a website intended to provide easily accessible information about provider quality.
-The website, NHS Choices, publicly displayed quality ratings of one to five stars for GP practices.
-We implement a regression discontinuity approach that compares otherwise similar GPs that have a higher or lower number of stars due to marginal differences in the underlying index used to construct the quality ratings.
+In this paper we show that differential information is an important cause of health care inequality, i.e., of the positive relationship between patient income and general practitioner (GP) quality in the UK.
+Our empirical strategy focuses on the temporary presence of a website run by the UK National Health Service (NHS) intended to provide easily accessible information about GP quality.
+The website, known as NHS Choices, publicly displayed GP quality ratings of one to five stars rounded to the nearest half-star.
+We implement a regression discontinuity (RD) approach that compares otherwise similar GPs that have a higher or lower number of stars due to marginal differences in the underlying index used to construct the quality ratings.

-Our regression discontinuity estimates show that, on average, patients respond sharply to the information provided by the website.
-While NHS Choices was active, GP practices with higher star ratings experienced greater enrollment growth, even compared to other GPs with nearly identical values of the underlying quality index.
-Crucially, this increase in demand is effectively entirely driven by residents from low-income neighborhoods, suggesting the presence of meaningful information gaps by income.
+Our RD estimates show that patients respond sharply to the information provided by the website.
+While the website was active, GP practices with higher star ratings experienced greater enrollment growth, compared to other GPs with nearly identical values of the underlying quality index.
+Crucially, this increase in demand is almost entirely driven by individuals in low-income neighborhoods.
+While individuals in high-income neighborhoods are sensitive to provider quality in general, they do not appear to respond to the information contained in the website's star ratings.
+This is consistent with an information gap: well informed (high-income) individuals whose priors are not shifted by the website's information, and less-well informed (low-income) individuals, whose beliefs about quality are strongly influenced by the star ratings.

-To assess the importance of these information gaps in explaining broader health-care inequalities, we incorporate our RD moments into a structural model of GP choice.
+To assess the importance of these information gaps in explaining broader health-care inequalities, we incorporate our RD estimates into a structural model of GP choice.
 We allow for inertia and heterogeneity by income in both preferences and the precision of patient information about GP quality.
-Counterfactual simulations imply that a substantial fraction of the relationship between income and healthcare quality is due to information.
-These results suggest that relatively low-cost informational interventions can reduce health care disparities.
+Counterfactual simulations imply that a substantial fraction of the relationship between income and healthcare quality is due to this information gap.
+These results suggest that relatively low-cost informational interventions can significantly reduce health care disparities.